Preface by Dale Jennings

 To become the proud new owner of the club’s most wanted sash.

-Colleen Stephens has travelled from Colac to well over 400 runs.
+Colleen Stephens has travelled from Colac for 473 runs.
 She won the Melbourne Marathon in 1989 as a forty year old and was also second on three occasions.
 For 12 consecutive years, she broke 3 hours in that race.
 Colleen was Open Club Champion for 11 years as well as Masters Champion for six years.
 Colleen represented Geelong in marathons in Japan and sponsored the Best Clubperson award for many years.
 Colleen won the award herself in 1996 not long before she began her sponsorship.

 Enter Peter Dickson, noted more for speed over short courses than long distances, who proudly carried the southern European style trophy, nearly a metre tall, home to wife Ann and installed it in pride of place in the entrance hall.
 Ann, a dedicated home decorator, gradually moved it along, finally to a quiet corner of the garage.
 Ann was quick to remind Peter, when the next Landy Field race came around, that the Club needed it back.
 Peter carried it back to Landy Field and then, never daunted, pulled off a stunning double, loaded the trophy back into the back of the family Volvo.
 Fortunately, Ann’s comments are not recorded.
 The trophy is now awarded to the Eliminator winner.